isomerpages/moe-bedokgreenpri/_about-us/General Information/General Information.md

 Evacuation Drill
 ----------------

-Once the evacuation siren sounds, stop working and don't start to move out of classroom, unless you are in the vicinity of the incident site.
+Once the evacuation&nbsp;siren sounds, stop working and don't start to move out of classroom, unless you are in the vicinity of the incident site.
 Keep calm and quiet, so that you can hear the evacuation instruction announcement made over the PA system.
 Follow the teacher's instruction, to close the doors, switch off lights and fans as instructed.

 File out, along the corridor, in two lines in an orderly manner.

 Start to move to the assembly area, only when you are told to do so by the teacher.
-Do no run or push, and walk in a quickly and orderly manner.
+Do not run or push, and walk in a quickly and orderly manner.

 To use the staircase/evacuation route that is nearer to your classroom to proceed to the assembly, please refer to the evacuation map for more details.